Grand Concourse (Bronx)

 The Grand Concourse (also known as the Grand Boulevard and Concourse) is a 5.2 mi thoroughfare in the borough of the Bronx in New York City.
 Grand Concourse runs through several neighborhoods, including Bedford Park, Concourse, Highbridge, Fordham, Mott Haven, Norwood and Tremont.
 For most of its length, the Concourse is 180 ft wide, though portions of the Concourse are narrower.

 The Grand Concourse was designed by Louis Aloys Risse, an immigrant from Saint-Avold, Lorraine, France.
 Risse first conceived of the road in 1890, and the Concourse was built between 1894 and 1909, with an additional extension in 1927.
-The development of the Concourse led to the construction of apartment buildings surrounding the boulevard, and by 1939 it was called "the Park Avenue of middle-class Bronx residents".
+The development of the Concourse led to the construction of apartment buildings (a plurality of six-story high-class semi-fireproof elevator apartment houses was perceptibly interspersed with buildings that ranged from a more affordable tier of five-story New Law walk-up apartment houses to a handful of taller fireproof apartment houses comparable to those on Manhattan's luxury thoroughfares) surrounding the boulevard.
+By 1939, it was called "the Park Avenue of middle-class Bronx residents".
 A period of decline followed in the 1960s and 1970s, when these residences became dilapidated and the Concourse was redesigned to be more motorist-friendly.
 Renovation and redevelopment started in the 1980s, and a portion of the Grand Concourse was reconstructed starting in the 2000s.

 The southern portion of the Grand Concourse is surrounded by several historically important residential buildings, which were listed on the National Register of Historic Places in 1987 as part of the Grand Concourse Historic District.
 In 2011, the New York City Landmarks Preservation Commission designated numerous buildings around the Grand Concourse as part of a city landmark district.
 Additionally, several individual points of interest are located on or near the Concourse, including the Bronx Museum of the Arts and Edgar Allan Poe Cottage.